 IRISH ARCHITECTURAL ARCHIVE - Established in 1976 to collect & preserve material relating to the architecture of Ireland.
 Well over 1,000,000 items in its collections.
 Greatest single source of information on Ireland's buildings.
 The Archive is stored within the largest terraced house on Merrion Square.
 Fine entrance hall, stone main staircase, neoclassical plasterwork.
-Public areas include Archive Reading Rooms (ground floor) and Architecture Gallery (showcasing a programme of exhibitions which make the Archive's holdings accessible to all).
+Public areas include Archive Reading Rooms and Architecture Gallery (including exhibitions which make the Archive's holdings accessible to all).